fermads/amnesia/readme.md

 When a value is set (i.e. `mem.data = 1`) the custom setter is called.

-The custom setter sets the value to the local variable then write its value to the TCP socket for each other peer.
+The custom setter sets the value to the local variable and also write its value to the TCP socket for each other peer.

 Other peers receive the new value and set them locally to their `mem.data`.
+The 'change' event triggers.

-When a new process/machine starts (or restarts), it gets the most updated value from its peers (sync).
+When a new process/machine starts (or restarts), it gets the most updated value from its peers (sync request).

 ## Interactive example